Serving the residents of Hull's Allerton Hill neighborhood

 Of the facilites that have been destroyed, two are the small bunkers on the eastern edge of the Point that were built to resemble a garage and a bungalow but which controlled some of the harbor's largest guns.
 The antenna for a harbor entry search radar occupied a dome atop one of these buildings, and a fire control radar just down Bluff Rd. to the south had the axis of its antenna 157 feet above the sea.
 A little over a mile further south down the peninsula was Strawberry Hill. which featured another fire control radar and a cluster of fire control buildings.
 Finally, a geodetic disk at the tip of the Point helped to locate the precise positions of these assets.

 The Overview map also indicates the position (roughly a mile to the southwest) of the first 16-inch gun battery in Boston's defenses, Battery Long in Hull Bay, on what today is called Spinnaker Island.
-(The island was renamed from Hog Island when it was purchased several years ago by a developer and filled with condominiums, one of which uses one of the huge former gun platforms as a parking area.)
+(The island was renamed when it was purchased by a developer and filled with condominiums, one of which uses one of the huge former gun platforms as a parking area.)
 Battery Command for these guns was situated in the same Pt.
 Allerton bunker as the South Group command.

 6th Floor Observation Position: In this view, wooden replacement windows (obscured by the sun) line the observation slit on the northern and eastern (seaward) sides of the 6th story.
 The octagonal concrete pad with its three mounting bolts formerly held the Depression Position Finder (DPF) and the center of this pad, projected to the roof, is marked by a geodectic disk to locate it precisely for fire control.
 It is rare to find these pads surviving.

-Gangway Down to the 6th Story: This gangway, of pressure-treated wood, is a modern replacement for the wartime verical ladder.
+Gangway Down to the 6th Floor: This gangway, of pressure-treated wood, is a modern replacement for the wartime verical ladder.
 The cast iron pipe railings on the 7th story are original.

 Artillery Fire Control Tower